Maltese

 The typical Maltese lifespan is 12-15 years, with some living even longer with excellent care.
 They're generally healthy dogs when bred responsibly and given proper veterinary care throughout their lives.

-Depending on the breeder's experience and the puppy's pedigree, Maltese can range from $800-$3,000 in Australia.
-You can also find more affordable dogs through Maltese rescue organisations.
-Always research breeders thoroughly and avoid "teacup" varieties, which often have health issues.
+Depending on the breeder's experience and the puppy's pedigree, Maltese from a registered Australian breeder can range from $3,500-$5,000 AUD.
+You can also find wonderful dogs for a smaller adoption fee through Maltese rescue organisations.
+Always research breeders thoroughly and avoid unregistered sellers advertising "teacup" varieties, which often have significant health issues.

 Absolutely!
 Maltese are excellent apartment dogs due to their small size and moderate exercise needs.
 They're generally quiet when properly trained and don't require large yards.
 Daily walks and indoor play usually meet their exercise requirements perfectly.